-Through this initiative, Lee Magnet has created an absorptive environment for the screening and discussion of films selected by the festival committee.
+Through this initiative we have created an absorptive environment for the screening and discussion of films selected by the festival committee.
 Each attending filmmaker will be presented with an artwork based on a screen shot from their film.

-Susan Arnold Director, Art for Film Program, Lee Magnet
+Susan Arnold Director, Art for Film Program